lliu1871/book/binf8441/_sources/chap14.md

 \end{pmatrix}
 $$

-The transition probability matrix P(t) can be derived from equ(3) and the limiting probabilities can be found by solving the equations in (4).
-Because the rate matrix $Q_0$ is symmetric, the limiting probabilities are always equal to $1/4$.
-The $Q$ matrix must be modified in order to produce arbitrary limiting probabilities.
+Given that the rate matrix $Q_0$ is symmetric, the resulting limiting probabilities are consistently equal to $1/4$.
+To introduce arbitrary limiting probabilities, adjustments must be made to the $Q$ matrix.

 It can be shown that the limiting probabilities of the Markov chain with the following rate matrix $Q$ are $\pi_\infty=\left(\pi_A,\pi_C,\pi_G,\pi_T\right)$.